 1. Make a Change

 • The important things – Make a list of the important things in your life, such as your family, friends, interests and values.
-Think about how your decisions to use impact on these areas.
+Think about how your decisions to use impacts on these areas.

 2. Consider Treatment Options